Support of the BfN in the Evaluation by the German Science and Humanities Council (WR) 2023/2024

 Climate Change and the uninterrupted decline of fossil fuels affect different regions of the world in different ways.
 Many nations have thus formulated ambitious goals: Mexico for instance is determined to cover one third of its energy production by means of renewable energies by 2024.
 Despite such ambitions however environmental conservation has not been marked by major success to this date.
 This is partly due to a lack of dispersion of modern environmental technology.
 Against this background the GIZ Project “Cooperation Platform Latin America North II (COPLAN II)” scrutinizes central deficits that hinder international investment and cooperation such as a lack of professional expertise regarding modern environmental technology in small and medium enterprises (SMEs).

-All in all, next to monitoring tasks and the compilation of results of individual measures the assignment at hand intends to also generate insights into COPLAN II’s contribution towards a better alignment of development cooperation and foreign trade facilitation as well as public-private sector cooperation on a systemic level.
+All in all, next to monitoring tasks and the compilation of results of individual measures the assignment at hand intended to also generate insights into COPLAN II’s contribution towards a better alignment of development cooperation and foreign trade facilitation as well as public-private sector cooperation on a systemic level.

 Scientific support of an impact analysis of the project “egal war gestern – towards sustainability at vocational schools”